LucasDelfino92/morrowindsharp/main.md

 - [ ] 02 Quick Equip
   Assigns the E key as the key for equipping items.
 - [ ] 02 Smart Journal
-  Disables unnecessary troubleshooting options and quest prefixes, removing lag when opening the quest page.
+  Disables immersion breaking options and quest prefixes, removing lag when opening the journal and quests menues.
 - [ ] 03 GMST Menu
   Makes NPCs less likely to greet you when walking past them; lowers camera view while sneaking; increases the time it takes for containers to respawn to 7 days (from 3).
 - [ ] 03 Security Enhanced